simov/purest/README.md

 }, function (err, res, body) {})
 ```

-In this example we are requesting the [channels][channels-endpoint] endpoint of the YouTube API.
+In this example we are requesting the [channels][youtube-channels] endpoint of the YouTube API.
 Here is how the related portion of the Google's configuration in [config/providers.json][purest-config] looks like:

 ```js
 "google": {